valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-frontend-libraries.md

   Eg.: `image/*,application/pdf,.psd`

 * **New documents tab for Documenten API uploads**

   If `uploadProvider` is set to `UploadProvider.DOCUMENTEN_API` in the environment, a new documents tab is shown.
 This tab only allows one file upload at a time.
 On selecting a file, a modal opens with a form to input metadata for the Documenten API.
 For more information on how to configure Documenten API uploads, refer to [this page](/using-valtimo/upload/upload-to-documenten-api-with-metadata.md).

 * **New datepicker component**

   Added a new date picker component to `@valtimo/user-interface`: `v-date-picker`.
 It is based on [flatpickr](https://flatpickr.js.org/).
   If this component is included anywhere in an implementation, add `"node_modules/flatpickr/dist/flatpickr.css"` to the `styles` array in `angular.json` to avoid issues.

+* **Added new plugin actions to Documenten API and Zaken API plugin**

+  New actions have been added to the Documenten API and Zaken API plugins: **Link uploaded document to zaak** and **Save uploaded document** respectively.
+Both plugin actions do not require any end user configuration.

+  For more information on these new plugin actions refer to [this page](/using-valtimo/plugin/documenten-api/configure-documenten-api-plugin.md) for the Documenten API and [this page](/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md) for the Zaken API.

 ## Bugfixes